Babi Yar: A Document in the Form of a Novel: Content

 Kuznetsov describes his own experiences, supplementing them with documents and testimonies of survivors.
-The tragedy of Babi Yar is shown in the context of German occupation of Kyiv from its first days of September 1941 until November 1943.
-"It is also about the curious fact that a 14-year-old boy can show up anywhere and adults -- German soldiers -- don't especially care.
+The tragedy of Babi Yar is shown in the context of the German occupation of Kyiv, from its first days of September 1941 until November 1943.
+"It is also about the curious fact that a 14-year-old boy can show up anywhere and adults—German soldiers—don't especially care.
 By accident, then, he saw what others were not allowed to see.
 And by accident, he survived the occupation and lived to write about it."
-The chapter "How Many Times I Should Have Been Shot" lists 20 reasons the fascists should have shot him according to orders issued by the Nazi occupiers.
+The chapter "How Many Times I Should Have Been Shot" lists twenty reasons the fascists should have shot him according to orders issued by the Nazi occupiers.

 When he talks about his own family, the author does not shy away from criticizing the Soviet regime.
 Several intermissions directly address the future reader.

-One of the most often-cited parts of the novel is the story of Dina Pronicheva, an actress of Kyiv Puppet Theater.
-She was one of those ordered to march to the ravine, forced to undress, and then shot.
-Badly wounded, she played dead in a pile of corpses, and eventually managed to escape.
+One of the most often-cited parts of the novel is the story of Dina Pronicheva, an actress of Kyiv Puppet Theatre.
+She was one of the people ordered to march to the ravine, forced to undress, and then shot.
+Badly wounded, she played dead in a pile of corpses and eventually managed to escape.
 One of the very few survivors of the massacre, she later told her horrifying story to Kuznetsov.

 The novel concludes with a warning: